Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 - **Minimum Storage Duration**: 30 days.

 ### Example Scenario:
-A company wants to store 1 TB of files in the us-east-1 region without daily access.
-To minimize costs, the company should choose the appropriate storage class.
-S3 Standard offers high durability, availability, and low latency, but costs $23.552 per month or $282.64 per year for 1 TB of data.
-Alternatively, S3 Standard – Infrequent Access (IA) is designed for infrequently accessed data, costing $12.8 per month or $153.6 per year for the same amount of data.
+`A company wants to store 1 TB of files in the us-east-1 region without daily access`.
+To minimize costs, the company should choose the appropriate storage class. `S3 Standard offers high durability, availability, and low latency`, but `costs $23.552 per month or $282.64 per year for 1 TB of data`.
+Alternatively, `S3 Standard – Infrequent Access (IA)` is designed for infrequently accessed data, `costing $12.8 per month or $153.6 per year for the same amount of data`.
 This tier provides a significant cost reduction compared to the standard storage class. ✅

 ### S3 One Zone-IA
 **S3 One Zone-IA**: